meandthemoon/dinner-and-a-mural/README.md

 *If the OpenBaltimore web services (or an internet connection) are not available to import live data, then the datasets included in the project's `datasets` directory will be used instead.*

 After cloning the project, in a terminal, `cd` into the root project folder and type `grunt build --mysql-admin root`.
-If the MySQL root administrators password is unknown (or chosen not to be used), run the command using the username of an administrator account with known credentials.
-When the command executes, a prompt will request the user's password.
+If the MySQL root administrator's password is not known (or chosen not to be used), run the command using the username of an administrator account with known credentials.
+Enter the user's password when at the prompt's request.

+The outome the each build step will log to the terminal as well as

 ### Launching